April 2019 Employment Law Update: Are You Meeting Minimum Requirements?

 - Under 18 £4.35

 Increase Statutory Family-Related Pay, Sick Pay & Redundancy Payments

 - Tax thresholds, £12,500/0% – £37,500/20% – £150,000/40%

 - Statutory Adoption, Maternity, Paternity and Shared Parental Pay – £148.68

 - £525.00 is the new maximum amount for one week pay when calculating statutory redundancy pay

 Pension Contribution Increases

-From 6 April 2019, the minimum level of employer contribution into a pensions auto-enrolment scheme increases from 2% to 3%, with an increase in the employee contribution from 3% to 5%.
+This April 2019 Employment Law Update means the minimum level of employer contribution into a pensions auto-enrolment scheme increases from 2% to 3%, with an increase in the employee contribution from 3% to 5%.
 The total minimum contribution, therefore, increases from 5% to 8%.

 Two important changes to the rules on payslips come into force on 6 April 2019.
 The changes cover payslips for pay periods that begin on or after this date.